Dmitrii-I/lpic-1-study-notes/README.md

 - /proc/partitions contains major and minor numbers of each partition as well as number of blocks and partition name
 - `blockdev --getbsz /dev/sda5` to show block size of a partition

-Tools and utilities to list various hardware information (e.g. lsusb, lspci, etc.)
+##### Tools and utilities to list various hardware information (e.g. lsusb, lspci, etc.)
+- `lsmod` to show the status of modules in the Linux Kernel
+- `lspci` to list all PCI devices
+- `lsusb` to list USB devices
+- `modprobe` to add and remove modules from the Linux Kernel

-Tools and utilities to manipulate USB devices
+##### Tools and utilities to manipulate USB devices
+- `usbmgr` Daemon to load/unload USB modules
+- `hotplug` is another tool to manage USB devices, and is built-in in kernels version 2.4 and higher
+- hotplugged devices are detected automatically in newer kernels

-Conceptual understanding of sysfs, udev, hald, dbus
+##### Conceptual understanding of sysfs, udev, hald, dbus
+- sysfs is a virtual filesystem, mounted at /sys, that exports info about devices for use by user-space utilities
+- udev is a virtual filesystem mounted at /dev.
+Creates dynamic device files as drivers are loaded
+- D-Bus is a free and open-source inter-process communication (IPC) system, allowing multiple, concurrently-running computer programs (processes) to communicate with one another
+- hald (Hardware Abstraction Layer daemon) informs user-space programs about available hardware

 /sys
 /proc
 /dev